mirleft/ocaml-nocrypto/README.md

 `pkg/pkg.ml build --accelerate true` force-enables non-portable code.

-Another way to specify the flags is not the `NOCRYPTO_ACCELERATE` environment variable.
-When `--accelerate` is not specified, it maches the capabilities of the build machine.
+The flag can also be set via the `NOCRYPTO_ACCELERATE` environment variable.
+If unset, it maches the capabilities of the build machine.

 [docs]: http://mirleft.github.io/ocaml-nocrypto
 [nocrypto-mli]: https://github.com/mirleft/ocaml-nocrypto/blob/master/src/nocrypto.mli